Undertaking a digital transformation is not a choice; it's a business imperative.

-For example, does your company need digital supply chain transformation to take advantage of newer technologies, such as machine learning and analytics?
+For example, does your company need digital supply chain transformation to take advantage of emerging technology, such as machine learning and big data analytics?
 Once you decide on critical business needs, decide how to address them, and give them a defining name so the goal remains in focus.

 "Many an executive sits in mortal fear of the threat of Amazon entering and conquering its business segment," Austin said.
 "So, they formulate business initiatives to defend and enhance their position vis-à-vis Amazon."